Emad-H/Physical-Verification-using-SKY130/README.md

 ![2 c comp](Day5/5-20.png)

 We can run netgen without the GUI using the command `netgen -batch lvs "netA.spice test" "netB.spice test" | tee lvs.log`.
 Here, the added option ensures that the terminal result is also saved in the log file.
 We can also add the setup file from the pdk in the command.
-Additionaly, the option `-json` can be added to create a json version of the comp file.
+Additionally, the option `-json` can be added to create a json version of the comp file.

-### Lab - LVS with Blackboxes Subcircuits
+### Lab - LVS with Blackbox Subcircuits

 We shall use a run_lvs shell script for the remaining exercises that allows us to run LVS automatically.
 In exercise 3, we have the following netlists that have empty subcircuit definitions.
 Netgen will treat these subcircuits as blackbox entries.

 ![3](Day5/5-21.png)

-If we now run lvs on these netlists we get the follwoing.
+If we now run lvs on these netlists we get the following.

 ![3a lvs](Day5/5-22.png)